Introduction

 Using ephemeral containers relieves you from both of the beforementioned burdens.

-Using test containers instead of a fully-fledged RDBMS installation makes the database an out-of-process dependency since tests no longer work with the same instance of it.
+Using test containers instead of a fully-fledged RDBMS installation makes the database an out-of-process dependency since tests no longer work with the same instance.

 An out-of-process dependency is a dependency that runs outside the application’s execution process; it’s a proxy to data that is not yet in the memory. - (Khorikov, 2020, p.28)